dart-lang/site-www/src/content/language/macros.md

 ***currently under development*** which adds support for [static meta-programming][motivation] to the Dart language.

-A Dart macro is a user-defineable piece of code that takes in other code as parameters and operates on it in real-time to create, modify, or add declarations.
+A Dart macro is a user-definable piece of code that takes in other code as parameters and operates on it in real-time to create, modify, or add declarations.

 You can think about the macro system in two parts: using macros and writing macros.